 Twenty year old Frederick William Hohenzollern became Elector of Brandenburg and Duke of Prussia in 1640 and reigned for 48 years until his death in 1688.
 Historians refer to him as "the Great Elector" (der Große Kurfürst) because of his military and political prowess which set the groundwork for Brandenburg and Prussia to merge and… Continue reading Pundits began to describe Prussia not as country with a great army, but a great army with a country.

-See my short and concise articles in a Blog format...a menu format with links to each topic plus a keyword search option...try it out by clicking on the menu bar at top...
-I have published a wide range of topics...here are just a few examples but there are many more for you to browse and… Continue reading Interesting German historical and cultural facts
+See my short and concise articles in a Blog format...a menu format with links to each topic.
+Try it out by clicking on the menu bar at top to browse all articles... or type a keyword into the search box and find all articles that contain your keyword.
+Below are just a few examples of… Continue reading Interesting German historical and cultural facts

 In 1870 France declared war on Prussia but soon lost the war in 1871.
 The Prussian victory was the final test of leadership for Prussian King Wilhelm.
 In the afterglow of victory, he announced the formation of the Second German Empire at the Versailles Palace in occupied France… the new German Empire was born on… Continue reading The new German Empire was born on French soil in 1871